KM Explore Frequently Asked Questions

 The KM Explore primary model is an Interdisciplinary, Generative, Multi Age learning school.
 This model is built on teachers and students working together to create projects and learning platforms that meet academic standards.
 Through seminars, workshops, independent and group projects, students work alongside teachers to combine Habits of Mind with academic content.
 KM Explore focuses on using goal setting to meet academic standards and to further each individual child’s growth by encouraging an open mindset to learning.

 Can I visit KM Explore during the school day?

-KM Explore hosts a visitation opportunity, followed up by a Q&A session each February during our application window and is open to both parents and students.
-This hour visit is typically more than enough for students and parents to get a sense of the school.
-We do not host visits outside of our February application window to preserve the schedule and continuity of the school day with students.
-This date will be published on the website in December.
+KM Explore hosts a formal Q&A session on January 14th, 2020 followed up by a visitation opportunity on January 22, 2020 during our application window and is open to both parents and students.
+The visitation hour is typically more than enough for students and parents to get a sense of the school.
+We do not host visits outside of our February 3 - March 3 application window to preserve the schedule and continuity of the school day with students.

 How do I know if KM Explore is right for me?